Creative Development Projects

 The aim is to support your learning with an effective blend of theory and creative practice and to encourage ownership of your learning through self-directed projects.

 Methods of assessment depend on the module and elective pathway you are taking.
+They include:

 - Creative projects portfolios and productions